High Galactic latitude Fermi sources of gamma-rays with energies above 100 GeV: Introduction

-The plan of the paper is like follows.
+The plan of the paper is as follows.
 In Section \ref{sec:data} we discuss data selection and data analysis methods.
-In Section \ref{sec:correlation} we present the results of the correlation analysis of the arrival directions of $E\ge 100$~GeV \gr s with the sources of the 1-st year {\it Fermi} catalog.
-In Section \ref{sec:catalog} we give the list of sources contributing to the correlation signal.
-In Section \ref{sec:BL} we perform the correlation analysis with the BL Lac catalog of \citet{veron13} and give the list of additional BL Lacs correlating with the highest energy {\it Fermi} photons, but not present in the 1-st year {\it Fermi} catalog.
+In Section \ref{sec:correlation}, we present the results of the correlation analysis of the arrival directions of $E\ge 100$~GeV \gr s with the sources of the first year {\it Fermi} catalog.
+In Section \ref{sec:catalog}, we provide the list of sources contributing to the correlation signal.
+In Section \ref{sec:BL} we perform the correlation analysis with the BL Lac catalog of \citet{veron13} and give the list of additional BL Lacs correlating with the highest energy {\it Fermi} photons, but not present in the first year {\it Fermi} catalog.
+In Section \ref{sec:300GeV} we discuss correlations of $E\ge 300$~GeV photons with all possible sources discussed above.
 In Section \ref{sec:individual} we comment upon individual sources.
 Finally, in Section \ref{sec:discussion} we discuss the results.